hislittlecuzin/Facepunch-Steamworks-Multiplayer-StartingPoint/README.md

 # Reading Packets
 When you take in data in your receiver, you gotta convert data like this:
-EXCEPT IT'S NOT WORKING AT THE MOMENT...
-Entirely...
-So it's crashing when going from pointer/unmanaged memory to C#/managed memory.
-When you have arrays in your packet structures... even if they're predefined in size.

 ```
 StartMatchPacket foo = new StartMatchPacket();
 foo.packet = PacketType.StartMatch;